LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 # 02quickauth

+## About this Example

-This example uses essentially the same client as in 01quickstart, but which accepts 2 additional command line arguments for the username and password, which are added to the "hopen" command that connects to mserve\_np.q.
+This example uses the same client as in 01quickstart (qs.q) but a different servant (servant.q)

 The servant here has modifications which allow it to load and utilize plugins to optionally implement authentication, authorization, and exit on close.

+## New/Modified Files

+servant.q - contains new functions (getrole, allowedfn) designed to be overriden to provide authentication and authorization. authent.q - provides authentication based on the username, password, and role in the file users.csv authriz.q - provides the allowed function names for each user role as specified in the file roles.csv exitOnClose.q - provides the line: .z.po:{ .z.pc:{exit 0}} to cause "terminate on lost connection".

+## To Do and Observe

-## Demo1- Adding authentication and authorization
+### Demo1- Adding authentication and authorization

 **start the server:**